lucassouzamatos/chico.lang/README.md

 ## Chico.lang

-Interpret basic arithmetic operations.
+This language is an experimental library and is in development.
+You can't use in production.

-This lib is in development status.
+## Overview

-Usage example:
+Using the shell, you can do basic operations, like this:

 ```bash
 $ chico> var a := 12